 In part, yes.
 The Museum is located in a century-old farmhouse, and the second floor does require use of a stairway (there is no elevator), but the first floor galleries are fully accessible, and there is a virtual tour of what is on the second floor.

+Yes.
+The Museum has a small shop, but also offers items for sale on this website.
 At the present time, the Museum offers books about radio and television history and engineering (many long out of print), restored vintage radios and thousands of vacuum tubes.
 The Museum also sells limited numbers of radio and television-related items.
 More information.

 Absolutely!
 In addition to the Museum in Bowie, the Museum maintains and exhibit of early radio and television receivers on display at the Library of American Broadcasting at the University of Maryland.